 Why trust us?
-Over the years, we’ve put over thirty 16 inch pedal bikes to the test with various riders on various terrains.
-In the end, we’ve determined that there isn’t one best bike, but rather bikes that are better for different types of rides and riders.
-Unlike most “best lists”, you won’t find one bike crowned as our “top pick”, but rather highlights about each bike to help you find the best for your child.
+We’ve put over forty 16 inch pedal bikes to the test with real kids!
+As result, we have learned firsthand that there isn’t one best bike, but rather bikes that are better for different types of riders.

 The Best 16 Inch Bikes Video Summary